SimpleSurveyProject/SimpleSurvey-Documentation/Software Requirements Specification.md

 ## 2. Overall Description
-SimpleSurvey becomes a web application.
-The app should also be able to be used without a login.
+SimpleSurvey is a web application.
-Actors of this App can be guests, users, creators or administrators.
-Users can create surveys and share them with the world.
+Users can create, edit and delete surveys and share them with the world.
 They can evaluate the results and draw conclusions on the platform.